 This year, the Saxons added the national 2019 Journalism Press Freedom Award to their showcase.

 This award is sponsored by the Journalism Education Association, the National Scholastic Press Association, and the Quill and Scroll International Honor Society at Kansas State University.

 The award was presented to South Salem at the Spring National High School Journalism Convention on April 24th in Anaheim, California.

-South Salem is one of just 12 high schools across the nation to win the award this year, and Saxons are the first Oregon school to ever to win the Journalism Press Freedom Award in its 20 year history.
+South Salem is one of just 12 high schools across the nation to win the award this year, and Saxons are the first Oregon school to ever win the Journalism Press Freedom Award in its 20-year history.

 The award recognizes high schools that actively support, teach and protect First Amendment rights and responsibilities.
 It focuses on schools where students make final decisions about the content on student-run media.